-behavioral law and economics, thinking boosts, cognitive diversity, happiness, subjective well-being, legal ethics and professionalism, business law, mindfulness, real options, behavioral economics, paternalism, nudges, neuroscience and law, judgment and decision making, behavioral finance, securities law, financial derivatives, law and popular culture, alternative dispute resolution, emotions and law, negotiations and positive psychology, consumer behavior, investing, torts
+behavioral law and economics, thinking boosts, cognitive diversity, leadership, happiness, subjective well-being, legal ethics and professionalism, business law, mindfulness, real options, behavioral economics, paternalism, nudges, neuroscience and law, judgment and decision making, behavioral finance, securities law, financial derivatives, law and popular culture, alternative dispute resolution, emotions and law, negotiations and positive psychology, consumer behavior, investing, torts

 LAWS 6103 - Legal Ethics Professionalism

 Examines the legal profession as an institution, its history and traditions and the ethics of the bar with particular emphasis on the professional responsibilities of the lawyer.
 Discusses the Model Rules of Professional Conduct.

 Spring 2019 / Spring 2020 / Spring 2021

 Introduces the basic elements of economic theory and emphasizes demand and utility, cost and optimality.